scssandanayake/Stat-for-DS-course-work/README.md

 # Stats For Data Science Course Work
 This repository was created for statistics for data science coursework.

-# Weather Forecaster Application ( Rainfall and Temperature )
+# Weather Forecaster Application
+Rainfall and Temperature predictor application.
 <BR>

 <img